-Menschel Senior Leadership Fellowship
+Menschel Senior Leadership Fellows

 The Menschel Senior Leadership Fellowship brings individuals who have recently served in high-level jobs in government, multilateral institutions, nonprofits, or business to the Harvard Chan School campus to teach and mentor students for an eight-week semester and partake in academic life at Harvard.

-Menschel Senior Leadership Fellowship
+Menschel Senior Leadership Fellows

 The Menschel Senior Leadership Program provides a bridge from the world of decision-making to the world of academia.
 This program offers a unique opportunity for those who have recently served in high-level positions in government, multilateral institutions, nonprofit organizations, business, and journalism to spend time at Harvard T.H.
 Chan School of Public Health to share reflections on their own career and insights about leadership with the next generation of world leaders.